Murphy96/sql_data_warehouse/README.md

 # Hello!

+This is a modern SQL data warehouse using SQL Server including ETL processes, data modeling, and analytics

 This project is in two parts.

 Part 1: an SQL Data Warehouse following modern architectural standards using ETL processes, data modeling in the star schema and medallion architecture.